 cave's objectives are to keep the interest around the space exciting with an ever changing range of things on sale with proposed and spontaneous creative happenings within the space.
 A space that people will want to come to just to see ‘what’s happening there today’.

-Cavecinema is an exciting collaborative film festival at Cave, Pimlico 2nd - 5th May 2019.
+Cavecinema is an exciting collaborative film festival at Cave, Pimlico.

-Beginning with self-doc on Friday 3rd May, a screening curated by post-minimalist filmmaker Constantine Elijah, showcasing documentaries observing the filmmaker as an object.
+Beginning with self-doc, a screening curated by post-minimalist filmmaker Constantine Elijah, showcasing documentaries observing the filmmaker as an object.
 Q&A will follow each film screening.

-Bringing it home on Sunday 5th May is Karen’s Choice, short films curated by Cave’s own Karen Turner, a warm & welcoming day of film & food.
+Bringing it home on the final day is Karen’s Choice, short films curated by Cave’s own Karen Turner, a warm & welcoming day of film & food.